stevenkfirth/eprun/docs/Working with Errors.rst

 A summary of the errors listed below is:

-* The `eprun` function will raise a `FileNotFoundError` if the EnergyPlus install directory is specified incorrectly.
+* The `runsim` function will raise a `FileNotFoundError` if the EnergyPlus install directory is specified incorrectly.

 * EnergyPlus will run but fail with a `returncode` of '1' and generate no output files if: